springload/madewithwagtail/README.md

 - Try to go to `<site URL>/admin/`.
 If the site uses the default admin URLs, it will redirect you to the Wagtail login page.
 - Use the [Wappalyzer](https://wappalyzer.com/) browser extension.
 It won't flag Wagtail directly, but it can flag Django / Python, and could also uncover other technologies.
 - Look at the homepage HTML to see if static assets are served from `/static/`, a common URL structure of Django sites.
+- Can you find trace of images renditions (e.g. images’ src finish with -max-800 or fill-500x500 or -original or -width-800) in the source? :white_check_mark:
+- Does the page has some meta name="generator" content="..." showing that it was made with Wordpress or Drupal? :x:
+- Does the page has some /wp-upload path for the images? :x:
+- Look at other ideas to figure it out here https://github.com/springload/madewithwagtail/issues/62  :white_check_mark: or :x:
 - If all of those methods are inconclusive, assume that the site submission is faithful and that the site is indeed built with Wagtail.

 ## Publication hook